robertkirkman/sm64ex-bbb-doc/README.md

 >Thank you to benedani on The Cult Discord guild for the B3313 mod for helping with the mupen64plus setup

->Thank you very much to nillerusr for developing the open-source version of Half-Life 2 and helping me install it
+>Thank you very much to nillerusr for developing the leaked-source version of Half-Life 2 and helping me install it